andrew henderson menu

 One of the most seemingly unlikely picks for crypto-tax-friendly countries.

-You might be surprised to see one of the highest-taxed countries in the world on this list, but Germany’s relationship with crypto taxes is definitely very interesting.
+You might be surprised to see one of the highest-tax countries in the world on a list of countries that are crypto-friendly, but Germany’s relationship with crypto taxes is definitely very interesting.

-Although it’s far from being a tax-free crypto country, Germany has over 2.6% crypto users, and as of March 2022, a staggering 44% of the population is motivated to invest in cryptocurrency.
+Although it’s far from being a tax-free crypto country, Germany’s population has over 16% crypto users, and a staggering 44% of the population is motivated to invest in cryptocurrency.

 The spiked interest in cryptocurrency might invoke the misconception that the country must be very crypto-friendly, but that is not necessarily the case.

-• You get paid in crypto or earn through mining or staking crypto
+• Get paid in crypto or earn through mining or staking crypto

-• Sell crypto used in staking within 1 year
+• Sell crypto used in staking within one year

-• Sell crypto within one year and gained more than €600 (capital gains tax)
+• Sell crypto within one year and gain more than €600 (capital gains tax).

 • You’ve held your crypto assets for more than a year

-Even though some nomads and crypto enthusiasts have had their eyes on Germany for how easy it is to get the German Freelance Visa if you meet the requirements, the country, at large, discourages volatile crypto transactions and aims to create a more stable crypto environment for domestic and foreign crypto investors and users.
+Some nomads and crypto enthusiasts have their eye on Germany for how easy it is to get the German Freelance Visa if you meet the requirements.
+However, the country, at large, discourages volatile crypto transactions and aims to create a more stable crypto environment for domestic and foreign crypto investors and users.

 2. Switzerland